turbot/guardrails-docs/docs/getting-started/getting-started-azure/review-subscription-wide/index.md

 ## Step 3: Create test storage accounts

-Return to the Azure console and (as you did in the **Observe Resource Activity** guide) create several new buckets with TLS version downgraded to 1.0.
+Return to the Azure portal and (as you did in the **Observe Resource Activity** guide) create several new buckets with TLS version downgraded to 1.0.
 For the example, we will create the following:

 - guardrailsazurestorage2
 - guardrailsazurestorage3